delphix/dx-workshops/README.md

 8. AWS_EXPIRATION - The date this AMI is expired, i.e. "2037-07-01" or "never"
 9. AWS_OWNER - The name of the person who owns the AMI, i.e. "Adam Bowen"
 10. AWS_PROJECT - The name of the project that the AMI belongs, or came, from
+11. AWS_COSTCENTER - The name of the cost center, if applicable

 ### Building
 #### Via Docker